 You may also find this post useful: How much money do you need for a weekend in Amsterdam?

-Use this ‘Amsterdam in 36 hours’ map during your visit to find all the places mentioned in this post:
+Use this ‘2019 weekend in Amsterdam’ map during your visit to find all the places mentioned in this post: